Car Accident Evidence Discovery

 Were you recently injured in a Portland, OR car accident?
 If you were injured and may need to file a Portland personal injury claim, you will want to document as much of the accident as possible.
-Preserving evidence can be a difference maker in your personal injury case- having good documentation, pictures, and evidence will be invaluable in supporting your personal injury claim.
-Here is some advice from Portland personal injury attorney Bryan Dawson on what you can do to gather information that may be useful later.
-For more information on how the Portland personal injury lawyers at Dawson Law Group can help you with your car accident or other personal injury, visit our Car Accident Claims page.
+Preserving evidence can be a difference-maker in your personal injury case- having good documentation, pictures, and evidence will be invaluable in supporting your personal injury claim.
+Here is some advice from portland personal injury attorney Bryan Dawson on what you can do to gather the information that may be useful later.
+For more information on how the Portland personal injury lawyers at Dawson Law Group can help you with your car accident or another personal injury, visit our Car Accident Claims page.
 For answers to frequently asked questions about car accidents, visit our Car Accident FAQs page.

 If you are in a crash that causes any injuries or over $1,500 in damage to any vehicle, you are legally required to fill out a DMV report as well as a police report.
 When you file your DMV report, make sure to keep a copy for your personal records, as one will not be provided later.
 In many cases, the police will come out to the scene of the accident and prepare a police report.
 Make sure to tell your side of the story clearly and articulately.
 Although you will be upset because you’ve just been hit, do your best to stay calm and be courteous to the officers and others at the scene.
 If your injuries are too serious, you should wait to give a statement until you’ve received treatment.

 As soon as possible after the accident, write down a description of how the accident happened.
 This can be useful for the DMV and police reports.
 Take many good pictures of the scene of the accident.
 Here are some things that you will definitely want to take pictures of: